Chinmoy022/Chinmoy022/README.md

 - 👋 Hi, I’m @Chinmoy022
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Design & Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML,CSS & Javascript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Beginner
-- 📫 How to reach me ...
+- 📫 How to reach me ratulroy371@gmail.com, chinmoyroyratul371@gmail.com  Facebook- Chinmoy Roy
+- I can Convert PSD to HTML.

 <!---
 Chinmoy022/Chinmoy022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.